day-garwood/NVDA-GoldWave/readme.md

 For more information about GoldWave and keyboard commands, refer to GoldWave Manual.

 Note: GoldWave 6 requires 64-bit version of Windows 7 or later.
-To use this add-on, NVDA 2019.1 or later is required.
+To use this add-on, NVDA 2019.3 or later is required.

+## Version 20.01

+* Requires NVDA 2019.3 or later.

 ## Version 19.11